BY DR. ATHENA STAIK

-What is the fastest and effective way to relax?
+The fastest, most effective way to relax?

 Deep breathing is proven to be the most efficient way to bring your focus to the present, to center yourself and feel relaxed…reduce stress, even in the most challenging moments.
 With practice, you will experience more presence, focus and energy, as deep breathing allows your mind and body to more effectively share information and work in harmony together.